This page is for Google Chrome/Chrome OS bypasses

 w

-Requires a storage device; extension access required; Mostly Limited
+Requires a storage device; mostly limited

 Downgrade your Chromebook.